Topics

 You can only borrow from permanent life insurance policies that build cash value, or what some people call “cash value life insurance.”
 These are:

-• Whole life insurance
+Whole life insurance

-• Universal life insurance (or indexed universal life insurance)
+Universal life insurance (or indexed universal life insurance)

 Permanent life insurance policies are the only ones that come with an investment component built in.
 You can either get:

-• Whole life insurance, where the insurance company handles all the investments for you and you get modest returns
+Whole life insurance, where the insurance company handles all the investments for you and you get modest returns

-• Universal life insurance, where you handle investments yourself and get bigger potential returns — but also bigger potential losses
+Universal life insurance, where you handle investments yourself and get bigger potential returns — but also bigger potential losses.

-The main differences between term and whole life insurance is that term covers you for a certain number of years and does not have cash value, while whole life covers you permanently and has an investment component.
+The main difference between term and whole life insurance is that term covers you for a certain number of years and does not have cash value, while whole life covers you permanently and has an investment component.
 They each have pros and cons that make them best suited for different purposes.

-Whole and universal are both types of permanent insurance policy.
+Whole and universal are both types of permanent insurance policies.
 The key difference between these kinds of insurance is that whole life insurance’s cash value investments are managed by your insurance provider but universal life lets you manage it yourself.
 With universal, your growth potential is higher, but so is your risk.

 Group insurance is a life insurance policy that you get through your employer, job, or other group you’re part of.
 On the other hand, individual life insurance is a policy you buy on your own.
 Some of the key differences are:

-• Group policies are convenient but limited.
+Group policies are convenient but limited.
 They may not provide adequate coverage for your needs, and coverage usually is not portable — it ends when you retire or reach age 65, or if you decide to leave the company.

-• Individual policies grant far more flexibility.
+Individual policies grant far more flexibility.
 You can customize coverage type, amount, length, and more to meet your exact needs.

 KEY TAKEAWAYS